vplesko/OrbLang/docs/pages/scopes.md

 ---
 # {{ page.title }}

-Every symbol exists within a single scope where it was declared.
-For example, declaring it inside a function body makes it usable only within that function.
+Every symbol exists within a single scope where it is accessible.
+This scope is the same as the scope where it was declared.
+For example, declaring it inside a function body makes it accessible only within that function.

-Control flow macros insert additional scopes, nested within the scope where they were invoked.
+Control flow macros create new scopes, nested within the scope where they were invoked.
 For those that repeatedly execute a block, each block iteration has a separate scope.

 ```
 fnc main () () {